 Provincial Nominee Program

+If you have an adult family member who is a permanent resident of Canada with Canadian citizenship, they can sponsor you to immigrate to Canada and apply for permanent residence in the country.
+For you to qualify for this sponsorship, you must either be a spouse or a common-law partner or a person.
+You can also be their dependent child, parent, grandparent, or a sibling, niece, or nephew who is under 18 whose parents are deceased.
 They can also sponsor you if you are living in Canada under the temporary resident status.
 The family member cannot sponsor you if they are in prison or facing an order to be removed from the country.
 They cannot sponsor you if they are in the process of bankruptcy, receiving government aid, have failed to pay child support or immigration loans.
 They also cannot sponsor you if they themselves were sponsored by someone within the last 5 years, sponsored a person who did not meet the requirements of the program, or sponsored someone who became a permanent resident within the last 3 years.

 Canadian Student Visa